 Question-answer:

-There could be multiple reasons why one might need to close all sessions in Office 365.
+There could be multiple reasons why one might need to close all sessions in My Office 24/7.
 One common reason is when you suspect unauthorized access to your account and want to ensure that all active sessions are terminated to prevent any further unauthorized access.
 Another reason could be when you want to sign out from all devices and sessions after completing a task or project.

-No, closing all sessions in Office 365 is not a permanent action.
+No, closing all sessions in My Office 24/7 is not a permanent action.
 It simply signs you out from all active sessions at that moment.
 You can still sign in to your account again using your credentials, and new sessions will be created.
 It is important to note that closing all sessions does not change your password or security settings.

-If you close all sessions in Office 365 but forget to manually sign out from a device, that device will remain signed in to your account until you explicitly sign out.
+If you close all sessions in My Office 24/7 but forget to manually sign out from a device, that device will remain signed in to your account until you explicitly sign out.
 Closing sessions only terminates active sessions at the moment of action and does not force sign out from individual devices.
 It is recommended to manually sign out from all devices to ensure complete sign-out and prevent any unauthorized access to your account.